 A visit to our St. John dental office twice a year is the best way to make sure your teeth and gums are healthy and stay that way.
-We provide conservative preventive family dentistry and restorative dentistry for patients of all ages.
+We provide conservative preventive dentistry in St. Joh, IN for patients of all ages.
 We take a special interest in treating children and teaching them about the importance of proper oral hygiene.

 Our dental hygienists use gentle techniques to clean and polish your teeth.
 A dental cleaning consists of polishing every tooth to make it harder for plaque and harmful acids to stick to the surface.
 Using an intraoral camera, we can show you how cavities form and pinpoint areas inside your mouth to focus on while brushing and flossing to prevent future issues.